-And while there’s no problem with getting into the festive spirit, you might want to have at least have a few talking points to go with your pints this Saturday.
+And while there’s no problem with getting into the festive spirit, you might want to have at least have a few talking points to go with your pints.

-From shamrocks to snakes, Guinness to the Blarney Stone, we’ve rounded up 17 lesser-known facts about the world’s favorite Irish holiday.
+From shamrocks to snakes, Guinness to the Blarney Stone, we’ve rounded up 17 lesser-known facts about the world’s favourite Irish holiday.

 St. Patrick didn’t actually wear green

 When you head to your local watering hole this St. Patrick’s Day, you may want to leave the green duds behind as St. Patrick actually wore a light shade of blue.
 It wasn’t until the 1978 Irish Rebellion when the clover became a symbol of nationalism and wearing green on a lapel became the norm, making blue a thing of the past.